michaeldayreads/reference/python.md

 *refactoring vv*

-# dir -- and other useful methods of inspection
+# dir -- and other useful methods of inspection/debugging.

 `dir(obj)`  list of methods on object
 `help(obj)`  A doc string list of methods on the object